SequAna-Ukon/Porites_harrisoni_genome/README.md

 * **08.functional_annotation.sh**

 The predicted genes were annotated using InterProScan (https://github.com/ebi-pf-team/interproscan),  EggNOG-mapper (https://github.com/eggnogdb/eggnog-mapper) and Phobius (https://phobius.sbc.su.se/).
 The respective annotation files were then fed into funannotate annotate (https://github.com/nextgenusfs/funannotate) with the predicted genes in gff3 file format to synthesize all annotations.
 The final annotation was assessed using BUSCO (https://busco.ezlab.org/busco_userguide.html).

+## Figures

+The folder **figures** contains data and references to reproduce Figures 1 - 5 in the respective manuscript.
+Please refer to **/figures/README.md**.

+## BUSCO

+The folder **BUSCO** contains the BUSCO scores for the assembly and annotation of the *Porites harrisoni* genome assembly and annotation available under https://www.ncbi.nlm.nih.gov/nuccore/JBDLLT000000000.